Warren Moor Mine

 Despite the careful operation of the incline accidents did occur.
 Walking or cycling up the slope today one can imagine the catastrophic speed these loaded wagons would have achieved if they broke free from the ropes and brake drum and careered down the hill.

 Ingleby Incline offers a great deal to the visitor – stunning views across the Cleveland plain to Teesside and beyond, a place to marvel at our ancestors’ engineering confidence and prowess, a chance to test one’s fitness or brakes on the steep climb, and an excellent part of a network of footpaths and bridleways linking the Cleveland Way, North York Moors and surrounding countryside.
-The project will install interpretation to make sense of the jumbled industrial remains along the incline and give an idea what it would have looked like in operation.
+The project has installed intriguing interpretation to make sense of the jumbled industrial remains along the incline and give an idea what it would have looked like in operation.

 Mine water discharge mitigation

 Water running out of old mines can sometimes contain high levels of impurities that present a potentially harmful legacy of the mining industry.
 Little thought was historically given to what happened after the mines closed, ownership can have transferred hands several times and mines were often abandoned in a haphazard manner.

 The mine water and resulting thick sediment is often bright orange in colour and easy to spot in the landscape.
 Whilst not exactly toxic in itself the water contains high levels of dissolved iron that reduces the oxygen levels in watercourses, thereby smothering invertebrates and reducing the food available to fish.